devops329/devops/instruction/serviceTesting/serviceTesting.md

 ### Configuring the project

-Then modify `package.json` so that it serves up the endpoints over HTTP by adding a `start` script, and runs Jest for testing by adding a `test` script.
+Modify `package.json` to include a `start` script to serve the endpoints and a `test` script to run Jest.

 ```json
 "scripts": {